Defend Your Mainframe Data From Internal Threats

 The answer would seem to be, don’t trust anyone.

 According to Gartner, not trusting anyone who tries to login, nor any device that they might be using, nor any application they might be using, is the basis for Zero Trust Architecture.
 All data sent over the network must be encrypted to stop man-in-the-middle attacks.
 People need to sign in to pass standard access controls.
 And then, continuous trust evaluation takes place, which is based on who you are, where you are, and what you’re doing.
-Any anomalous behaviour is identified.
+Any anomalous behavior is identified.
 Lastly, there’s adaptive access control, which is context-aware access control that acts to balance the level of trust against risk.
 According to the National Institute of Standards and Technology (NIST), adaptive access is a form of “control that uses an authorization policy that takes into account operational need, risk, and heuristics.”

 Moving to Zero Trust Network Access (ZTNA) not only makes it much harder for hackers to access a network, but seemingly authorized users can’t access applications and data unless they meet pre-specified identity, device and application-based criteria.
 And that significantly reduces the attack surface for bad actors (hackers) to try to get through.